Boring Lava Field: Ecology

 The United States Fish and Wildlife Service provided a list of potentially threatened or endangered species in the Boring Lava area, labeling them "sensitive" species.
-Among plant species, they determined the following species to be sensitive: white top aster, golden Indian paintbrush, tall bugbane, pale larkspur, peacock larkspur, Willamette daisy, water howellia, Bradshaw's lomatium, Kincaid's lupine, Howell's montia, Nelson's checkermallow, and Oregon sullivantia.
-For animal and marine life, northwestern pond turtles, Willow flycatchers, long-eared myotises, fringed myotises, long-legged myotises, Yuma myotises, Pacific western big-eared bats, and northern red-legged frogs have been identified as species of concern; pileated woodpeckers, bald eagles, cutthroat trout, and coho salmon are also considered sensitive.
+Among plant species, they determined the following species to be sensitive: whitetop aster, golden Indian paintbrush, tall bugbane, pale larkspur, peacock larkspur, Willamette daisy, water howellia, Bradshaw's lomatium, Kincaid's lupine, Howell's montia, Nelson's checkermallow, and Oregon sullivantia.
+For animal and marine life, northwestern pond turtles, willow flycatchers, long-eared myotises, fringed myotises, long-legged myotises, Yuma myotises, Pacific western big-eared bats, and northern red-legged frogs have been identified as species of concern; pileated woodpeckers, bald eagles, cutthroat trout, and coho salmon are also considered sensitive.

 History

 The nearby Portland area was inhabited by the Chinook people, though much of the local indigenous culture is poorly understood as a result of disturbance of archeological sites and artifacts by erosion and human development.
 Oral history, limited archeological evidence, and ethnographic research inform current knowledge about local Native American communities.
 The area surrounding Portland constituted one of the most densely populated communities in the Pacific Northwest, made up predominantly of Chinook people including the Multnomah and the Clackamas.
 In 1805 and 1806, Meriwether Lewis and William Clark documented villages and encampments near what is now East Portland, trading with members of the community and describing their plank houses, language, customs, and material culture.
 Chinookian villages married amongst themselves and with members of the Tualatin tribe as well as the coastal Tillamook people.
 They imported slaves, traded among villages, and acted as intermediaries for the English and American fur trade.
 They also developed skill as craftspeople in making clothing, baskets, tools, and architecture.
 Local indigenous populations were greatly reduced after forced displacement and disease, but a small Native American community persists in Multnomah County.

-The Portland area has historically been a center for trade since it was founded in 1845.
+The Portland area has historically been a center for trade since the city was founded in 1845.
 With time, commerce has diversified.
 Iron mining and smelting was common between 1867 and 1894, with paper mills becoming established as an industry in 1885.
 Plants manufacturing cement and conducting aluminum reduction, and shipyards can be found in the region.
 Industrial chemical production represents an important industry in Portland.
 Most of these industries rely on resources outsourced from other areas, except for the paper industry; business is driven by low power costs and the local industrial mineral market.
 Other important manufacturing industries in the nearby region include food processing and logging.